AbhayKumar05/react-js/README.md

 # 🎬 Movie App - React

-Welcome to the Movie App!
 This is a fun project built with React to fetch and display movie data from the OMDB API.
-Dive in to explore some of your favorite movies!

 ## 🔗 Links